 It is important to recognize the specter of substratism now.
 We are currently in a unique position: we can head off substratism before it becomes a systemic problem.
 This is a crucial point.
 With respect to racism, sexism, and speciesism, we are not in such a position.
-The culmination of history is the present.
-Imagine being able to prevent the evils of racism before they were to take hold in the world.
+Imagine being able to prevent the evils of these views before they were to take hold in the world.
 What would you do?
-We are in a comparable position now.

 Some people have already brought attention to substratism.
 In a paper about artificial intelligence and ethics, Nick Bostrom and Eliezer Yudkowsky discuss what they call the “Principle of Substrate Non‐Discrimination.”
 By this they mean,

 If two beings have the same functionality and the same conscious experience, and differ only in the substrate of their implementation, then they have the same moral status.

 It would be substratist to treat the beings differently solely on the basis of their material substrate.
 In other words, difference in substrate (or race, sex, or species) does not automatically entail a difference in moral standing.

 It is easy to find speculation and discussion about the moral status of future machines.
 The questions are a fixture of science fiction.
 What would it mean to give machines rights (or recognize that they have rights)?
 Can a machine have a soul?
 Debate over these questions typically operates on an assumption: namely, what makes a machine morally significant will be a special trait that it shares with human beings.
 (Some thinkers, like David Gunkel and Mark Coeckelbergh, take themselves to be rejecting the assumption).
 Machines become members of the moral community when they are sufficiently like human beings.
 The more they differ from humans, the fewer obligations and consideration we owe to them.
 Humans always remain the locus of concern, at the top of the moral ranking.
 Our ethics, in short, is all too often anthropocentric.